Some code omitted client.tls_set(ca_certs="mqttserver.pub.pem", certfile=None, keyfile=None, cert_reqs=ssl.CERT_REQUIRED, tls_version=ssl.PROTOCOL_TLSv1, ciphers=None); client.username_pw_set("TEST_TOKEN") # Some code omitted

-One-way SSL authentication is a standard authentication mode, where your client device verifies identity of server using server certificate.
-In order to run one-way MQTT SSL, the server certificate chain should be signed by authorized CA or client must import the self-signed server certificate (.cer or .pem) to it’s trust store.
-Otherwise connection will fail with the ‘Unknown CA’ error.
+One-way SSL authentication is a standard authentication mode, where your client device verifies the identity of a server using server certificate.
+In order to run one-way MQTT SSL, the server certificate chain should be signed by authorized CA or client must import the self-signed server certificate (.cer or .pem) to its trust store.
+Otherwise, a connection will fail with the ‘Unknown CA’ error.

-Example below demonstrates how to connect to Thingsboard MQTT server that uses self-signed certificate.
-You will need to have public key of server certificate in PEM format.
+The example below demonstrates how to connect to a ThingsBoard MQTT server that uses a self-signed certificate.
+You will need to have the public key of server certificate in PEM format.
 See following instructions for more details on server-side configuration.

 Download Python client example one-way-ssl-mqtt-client.py.
-Specify your access token and path to public key of server certificate.
+Specify your access token and path to the public key of the server certificate.

 # Some code omitted client.tls_set(ca_certs="mqttserver.pub.pem", certfile=None, keyfile=None, cert_reqs=ssl.CERT_REQUIRED, tls_version=ssl.PROTOCOL_TLSv1, ciphers=None); client.username_pw_set("TEST_TOKEN") # Some code omitted

 Note Script uses 8883 mqtt port and requires paho mqtt library that you can install using the following command: pip install paho-mqtt

 If everything was configured correctly, the output should be like: